 The infrastructure like buildings, roads, sewer lines, water supply lines, electric lines, electrification and other important services for the University campus are maintained by the dedicated staff or the Building Department and Electricity Department.
 Most of the maintenance works are covered by outsourcing.
 Contractual workers through outsourcing are employed for cleaning and sanitation, house- keeping and security services.
-The university has a separate wing for civil maintenance and electrical maintenance of physical infrastructure in the campus.
-Dedicated electricians are deployed to ensure uninterrupted power supply and maintenance of 33 KV High tension sub-station.
+The university has a separate wing for civil maintenance and electricians are deployed to ensure uninterrupted power supply and maintenance of 33 KV High tension sub-station.
 They are also responsible for maintenance of electrical appliances of the university.
 Office of civil maintenance is responsible for facilitating running water supply, repairing of any damage to water infrastructure, masonry related work and landscape maintenance work.